wayne0214/image_crop/README.md

 ## Note

+Thanks to [lykhonis](https://github.com/lykhonis) who developed [image_crop](https://pub.dev/packages/image_crop).
-If the [original package](https://github.com/lykhonis/image_crop) happen to be updated, this could be deleted.
+If the original package happen to be updated, this could be deleted.